Dispute Resolution Rules

 2) Unless the parties agree otherwise, a party and any arbitrator, and any person appointed by the arbitral tribunal, including any administrative secretary and any expert, shall not, without the prior written consent of the parties, disclose to a third party any matter relating to the proceedings except:

-a. for the purpose of making an application to any competent court of any State to recognize, enforce or challenge the Award
+1. for the purpose of making an application to any competent court of any State to recognize, enforce or challenge the Award;

 3) In this Article, “matters relating to the proceedings” includes the existence of the proceedings, and the pleadings, evidence and other materials in the arbitral proceedings and all other documents produced by another party in the proceedings or the Award arising from the proceedings, but excludes any matter that is otherwise in the public domain; and